bond0807/memory-game/README.md

 ## Instructions

+The objective of Memory Match Up is to match all of the turned down cards in the shortest time and fewest number of moves possible.
+This is a Udacity starter project.

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

 To get started, open `js/app.js` and start building out the app's functionality